gemfire/gemfire-developer-website/content/tutorials/java/gemfire_basics.md

 $ git clone git@github.com:gemfire/gemfire-examples.git
 ```

 Set GEMFIRE_HOME environment variable to the top of GemFire install directory.
-Note for this example Gemfire is installed in the home directory of the user - adjust as necessary for local environment and install directory location.
+Note for this example GemFire is installed in the home directory of the user - adjust as necessary for local environment and install directory location.

 ```text
 $ export GEMFIRE_HOME=${HOME}/gemfire